GYCinc/DaHub/DECISION_LOG.md

     2. Added a notification badge to the "Inbox" navigation link.
 This badge dynamically displays the number of classes currently in the approval queue.
     3. Adjusted the initial mock data to ensure the notification badge displays "3" on first load, as requested by the user for testing and demonstration.
 *   **Rationale:** Renaming the main view to "Inbox" provides a more accurate and intuitive mental model for the user's primary workflow (reviewing and actioning items).
 The notification badge adds a critical, actionable insight directly into the main navigation, improving efficiency by showing the user their pending workload without needing to navigate to the page first.

+### 2024-09-11: Rename 'Class History' to 'Accomplishments' for Clarity

+*   **Type:** `Refactor`
+*   **Context:** The user requested to rename the "Class History" section to "Accomplishments" to better reflect its purpose as an archive of completed work.
+This change affects both the navigation link and the page title.
+*   **Decision/Outcome:**
+    1. The navigation link in `components/Header.tsx` (both desktop and mobile) has been changed from "Class History" to "Accomplishments".
+The `viewName` prop for this link was also updated to 'Accomplishments'.
+    2. The `activeView` state check in `index.tsx` was updated to `case 'Accomplishments':`.
+    3. The main `<h1>` title within `components/LearningHub.tsx` has been changed from "Class History" to "Accomplishments".
+    4. The `README.md` and `ARCHITECTURE.md` files have been updated to reflect "Accomplishments" in core features and component descriptions.
+*   **Rationale:** This change directly addresses user feedback by providing a more intuitive and meaningful name for the archive of approved classes.
+"Accomplishments" clearly communicates the content's purpose and enhances the overall user experience by aligning UI elements with their intended meaning.

+### 2024-09-11: Align "Learning Hub" Navigation Link with "Class History" Page Title

+*   **Type:** `Refactor`
+*   **Context:** The `DECISION_LOG.md` entry from 2024-08-10 stated that the "Learning Hub" was relabeled to "Course History" (later refined to "Class History") and "all text" was updated.
+However, the navigation link in the `Header.tsx` was inadvertently left as "Learning Hub," creating an inconsistency between the navigation and the actual page title that was causing user confusion.
+*   **Decision/Outcome:** The text for the navigation link (both desktop and mobile) routing to the `LearningHub` component has been changed from "Learning Hub" to "Class History".
+This aligns the navigation experience with the page's displayed title.
+*   **Rationale:** This correction resolves a critical UI/UX inconsistency, ensuring that the navigation text accurately reflects the content of the destination page.
+It directly addresses user feedback by clarifying that the "Learning Hub" functionality is indeed present and now correctly labeled as "Class History" throughout the application's interface.

 ### 2024-09-10: Implement 'Lava' Dark Mode with Header Toggle